Week of May 16-22

 1862—Mary Patterson becomes the first Black woman in U.S. History to be awarded a master’s degree.
 She earned it from Oberlin College in Ohio.

-2009—NFL star quarterback Michael Vick is released from federal prison after serving 19 months of a 23 month sentence for financing a dog fighting ring.
-Formerly with the Atlanta Falcons, Vick is now with the Philadelphia Eagles.
+2009—NFL star quarterback Michael Vick is released from federal prison after serving 19 months of a 23-month sentence for financing a dog fighting ring.
+Formerly with the Atlanta Falcons, Vick finished his career with the Philadelphia Eagles.

 1881—Blanche Kelso Bruce is sworn in as a senator from Mississippi.
 He became the first Black man to serve a full term in the United States Senate.
 During his service, he advocated for the political and social rights of Blacks, Indians and Chinese immigrants.